 The more obvious question is, why did he leave Rafael on?
 That was just plain stupid.
 Everyone know Rafael is rash and hot headed!

 Rafael only has himself to blame, he picked up two stupid bookings.
 He had already been warned towards the end of the 1st half.

 So then just 5 minutes into the 2nd half, he had two, yes two goes at pulling Ribery back.
 There was plenty of defensive cover and it was a needless foul, he deserved to go.

 The Hypocrisy of Alex Ferguson is more typical

 For Ferguson to then slag off anyone for influencing a referee was astounding.
 When talking about surrounding referees, the names Rio Ferdinand, Ryan Giggs, Darren Fletcher and John O'Shea all immeadiately spring to mind.

 These are the current exponents of a tactic that must be actively encouraged inside Old Trafford.
-If it isn’t, then there is a hell of a lot of ill discipline at Ferguson’s club, as his teams have been doing it for over 20 years now.
+If it isn't, then there is a hell of a lot of ill discipline at Ferguson's club.
+His teams have been doing this for over 20 years now.

 I tend to agree with the 11 players remark, although we will never know.
 But if you look at the bigger picture, United gifted three of the four Munich goals with bad errors.
 Robben's goal was a magnificent strike, but there was no one marking him either.